FREQUENTLY ASKED QUESTIONS & SCHOOL POLICY

 A copy of the relevant Medical Certificate or letter from your doctor is to be emailed to Ballet51 Dance Studio.

-10. Do you still have lessons if there is Haze?We will postpone lesson(s) when Haze reaches a
+12. Do you still have lessons if there is Haze?

 “Very Unhealthy Range” of > 200 PSI.